Surface Safety Portfolio

 Safer on the Surface

-In an effort to address specific safety concerns on the airport surface, the FAA has fast tracked 3 initiatives as part of its Surface Safety Portfolio:
+To address specific safety concerns on the airport surface, the FAA has fast-tracked three initiatives as part of its Surface Safety Portfolio.
+See below details on the portfolio and a visualization of the FAA’s surface safety tools by airport.

 Surface Awareness Initiative

-The Surface Awareness Initiative (SAI) will deliver capabilities to improve controller situational awareness and reduce runway incursions.
-The challenge with surface awareness is ensuring the controllers have vision of all the activity on that surface.
-SAI provides timely and accurate depictions of both aircraft and vehicles on the surface movement areas of an airport in all weather conditions.
+The Surface Awareness Initiative (SAI) delivers capabilities to improve controller situational awareness and reduce runway incursions.
+The challenge with surface awareness is ensuring air traffic controllers have vision of all the activity on that surface.
+The SAI provides timely and accurate depictions of both aircraft and vehicles that are transmitting Automatic Dependent Surveillance-Broadcast (ADS-B) on the surface movement areas of an airport in all weather conditions.

 Approach Runway Verification